-3. BACKGROUND
+4. BACKGROUND

-- 3.1 The Vale, Valleys and Cardiff Adoption Collaborative (VVC) is the largest of the five regional collaboratives which form part of the National Adoption Service in Wales (NAS).
-It provides a regional adoption service to the Vale of Glamorgan Council, Merthyr Tydfil County Borough Council, Cardiff Council and Rhondda Cynon Taff County Borough Council.
+4.1 The Vale, Valleys and Cardiff Adoption Collaborative (VVC) is the largest of the five regional collaboratives which form part of the National Adoption Service in Wales (NAS).
+It provides a regional adoption service to the Vale of Glamorgan Council, Merthyr Tydfil County Borough Council, Cardiff Council and Rhondda Cynon Taf County Borough Council.
 The service is hosted by the Vale of Glamorgan Council.

-- 3.2 This is VVC's fifth annual report and covers the period 1 April 2019 to 31 March 2020.
+- 4.2 This is VVC's fifth annual report and covers the period 1st April 2019 to 31st March 2020.
 The Collaborative is required to review the service it provides by regulation, and as part of the reporting requirements set out in the legal agreement underpinning the operation of the collaborative.
-The Report seeks to combine the various reporting requirements in one report.

-- 3.3 The report is attached at Appendix 1 with data appendices 2- 5 also included as follows:

-- Appendix 1 Annual report

-- Appendix 2 Family Finding Data

-- Appendix 3 Recruitment and Assessment Data

-- Appendix 4 Adoption Support Data

-- Appendix 5 Adoption Panel Data

-- 3.5 Angela Harris, Regional Adoption Manager, Vale, Valleys & Cardiff Collaboration will be in attendance to deliver the report and respond to Members' questions.
+The Report seeks to combine the various reporting requirements in one report. - 4.4 The report is attached at Appendix 1 with data Appendices 2-5, which also includes the following: - Appendix 1 Annual report - Appendix 2 Family Finding Data - Appendix 3 Recruitment and Assessment Data - Appendix 4 Adoption Support Data - Appendix 5 Adoption Panel Data - 4.5 At Scrutiny Committee on 13.01.21, Angela Harris, Regional Adoption Manager, Vale, Valleys & Cardiff Collaboration, was in attendance to deliver the report, and respond to Members' questions.
+Scrutiny Committee Members were able to pursue lines of enquiry in relation to: - The decline in RCT demand for adoption during the reporting year - Recruitment of adopters - Children who are subject to a referral to the Regional Adoption - Collaboration, who do not go on to have a plan for adoption (withdrawn cases) - The operational arrangements, and impact for the regional adoption - collaboration and its services during the Pandemic - Arrangements for post adoption support